 You may not ever interact with these people one-on-one, but knowing who’s doing what will give you deeper insights into the real estate syndication as a whole, allow you to ask more specific questions about the team, and help you better see and understand the role you play as a passive investor.

 A real estate syndication is essentially a group investment.
-Instead of buying a single family home as a rental property on my own and being the landlord, I can put in $50,000, someone else can put in $100,000, and so on, and together, we can buy a bigger commercial property together.
+Instead of buying a single-family home as a rental property on your own and being the landlord, you invest in real estate syndications passively.

-We often compare a real estate syndication to an airplane ride.
-All of us, as the passive investors, are the passengers on the plane.
-We’ve chosen this plane because it’s going to get us to the destination we have in mind.
-However, we’re not responsible for flying the plane, directing the takeoff and landing, or troubleshooting anything that goes wrong.
+Think of a real estate syndication as an airplane ride.
+You, as one of the passive investors, are a passenger on the plane.
+You’ve chosen this plane because it’s going to get you to the destination you have in mind.
+However, you’re not responsible for flying the plane, directing the takeoff and landing, or troubleshooting anything that goes wrong.

 That’s where the pilots come in.
+The pilots are the ones who are syndicating real estate deals.
 They are doing the active work of flying the plane.
 Both the pilots and the passengers are going to the same place, but they have very different roles in the journey.

 And, in addition to the pilots, there are air traffic controllers, airport workers, flight attendants, and more, that all work together to ensure that the journey goes smoothly.